 Within coastal resorts, towns and cities, small Turkish buses called Dolmus operate.
 These cheap and frequent services list their eventual destinations in the front window.
 To go from one town to another, head to the local bus station (otogar) because the D400 highway connects all resorts.
 When considering car and scooter hire, check your licence and the terms and conditions of insurance policies.
 Even confident drivers should watch the traffic for a day or two because Turkey’s driving rules vastly differ, and many famous tourist places become congested in the height of summer.
 Otherwise, yellow taxis typically wait at designated taxi stops throughout the town or ask reception to call one.
 Most run meters unless travelling a short distance in which the taxi driver sets a price.

-If you are on a budget, find the Turkish lokantas serving traditional Turkish food, at extremely cheap prices.
-Also stay away from beach-side establishments because these tend to be more expensive.
-Otherwise, if money is no object, then knock yourself out because restaurants in all the main tourist districts offer international menus including Chinese, Indian, British and fine dining concepts.
-During summer, the trend is seaside alfresco dining, where Turkish mezes, fish and Raki are popular choices of Turks.
+Budget holidaymakers should find Turkish lokantas serving traditional Turkish food at low prices.
+Also, stay away from beach-side establishments because these are more expensive.
+Otherwise, if money is no object, knock yourself out because restaurants in all central touristic districts offer international menus including Chinese, Indian, British, and refined dining concepts.
+During summer, the trend is seaside alfresco dining, where Turks often choose Turkish mezes, fish and Raki.

-The crime rate of Mediterranean Turkey is low; however, you should not lay yourself open to opportunist crime so still take the same precautions you would do in your home country.
-These include only using licensed taxis, don’t leave your drinks unattended, letting someone know where you are, and keeping handbags or purses close by.
+The crime rate of Mediterranean Turkey is low; however, don’t lay yourself open to opportunist crime and take the same precautions you do in your home country.
+These include only using licensed taxis, don’t leave drinks unattended, letting someone know where you are, and keeping handbags or purses close by.
 If it is your first visit, read our country guide listing the top attractions, and reasons foreigners buy property on the Mediterranean coast of Turkey.